certbot/certbot/docs/challenges.rst

   requires making a change to your web server configuration first.
-* Make sure your web server serves files properly from the directory where the challenge file is placed (e. g. `/.well-known/acme-challenge`) to the expected location on the website with the proper MIME type and without adding a header or footer.
+* Make sure your web server serves files properly from the directory where the challenge file is placed (e. g. `/.well-known/acme-challenge`) to the expected location on the website without adding a header or footer.
 * When using the Standalone plugin, make sure another program is not already listening to port 80 on the server.
 * When using the Webroot plugin, make sure there is a web server listening on port 80.